How Does Para Ice Hockey Work?

 Para ice hockey gameplay has a unique tactical character that distinguishes it from the regular game:

-Pace — Movement is slower than regular ice hockey (no one can match the skating speed of able-bodied players on blades), but the game compensates with more physical contact and tighter positioning.
+Pace — Movement is slower than regular ice hockey (T-push propulsion cannot match the skating speed of able-bodied players on blades), but the game compensates with more physical contact and tighter positioning.
 Sleds can't stop as quickly as skaters, so momentum management becomes a key tactical element.

 T-push technique — The primary propulsion method, where players drive the spiked ends of both sticks into the ice in alternating thrusts.
 Elite players develop extraordinary upper body strength and coordination.
 The sound of spikes hitting ice during a fast break is one of the signature sounds of the sport.